andydevs/blog/_drafts/a-primer-on-linear-regression.markdown

 ---
 layout: post
-title: The Grandfather of Machine Learning
+title: A Primer on Linear Regression
 ---

 Regression is at the core of Machine Learning’s DNA.
 We’re gonna talk about Linear Regression.